ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ### What tools are will be using in this RNA Sequencing Analysis - Tutorial?

 For this tutorial, we will be using the following tools
-- Quality Control : FASTQC, RNA-SeQC
+- Quality Control : FASTQC
 - Pre-processing: Trimmomatic
 - Read Alignment: HISAT2
 - Transcriptome Assembly: StringTie